BradleyCulley/bradleyculley.github.io/_posts/2023-broken-11-4-My-Side-of-the-Mountain.md

 Sam.
 Most want to know if he is a real person.
 Some, convinced that he is, have biked to Delhi, New York, from as far away as Long Island, New York, to find his tree, his falcon, weasel, and raccoon.
-To these and all others who ask, I say, ‘There is no real Sam, except inside me.’
+To these and all others who ask, I say, 'There is no real Sam, except inside me.'
 His adventures are the fulfillment of that day long ago when I told my mother I was going to run away, got as far as the edge of the woods, and came back.
 Perhaps Sam will fulfill your dreams, too.
 Be you writer or reader, it is very